We offer talks on a wide range of local history topics.

 Title: The Dunkirk Little Ships

 Description: Hundreds of small boats helped rescue soldiers from the beaches at Dunkirk in 1940.
-This is the story of those Little Ships.
+The story of those Little Ships and their incredibly brave crew make the perfect talk for 2020 – the 80th anniversary of the “miracle of Dunkirk”.

 Title: The River Thames: from Cotswolds to the sea